U.S. regulatory policies for vaccine safety testing lag behind the science, resulting in a reliance on the blood of the horseshoe crab.

 How Vaccine Safety Testing Hurts Horseshoe Crabs—And Why It Doesn't Have To

 All injectable therapies and vaccines must be batch tested for fever-inducing contaminants before they are administered to humans.

-The default test uses blood of the horseshoe crab.
-A scalable, synthetic nonanimal test, called recombinant factor C (rFC), has been shown to be scientifically superior.
-Unfortunately, regulatory policies in the U.S. lag behind the science, and it is currently more burdensome to use rFC than the traditional horseshoe crab blood test.
+The default test uses horseshoe crab blood, but a scalable, synthetic nonanimal test, called recombinant factor C (rFC), has been shown to be scientifically superior.
+Unfortunately, regulatory policies in the U.S. make it more burdensome to use rFC, compared to the traditional horseshoe crab blood test.

 The Physicians Committee is working directly with Congress and regulatory agencies to ensure that, in time, all batches of injectable drugs and vaccines, including those against COVID-19, are tested using nonanimal methods, without horseshoe crab blood.

 Sign up for our email list using the form below so we can keep you updated on our progress.